Empty Spain

 Empty Spain (España Vaciada, EV) is a political party in Spain.
 EV, whose name derives from the coined term to refer to Spain's rural and sparsely populated interior provinces was formed as a political platform by a large number of citizen collectives and associations, in order to contest the 2023 Spanish general election.
-In this, they were inspired by the success of the Teruel Existe candidacy (A part of the Empty Spain party, Spanish for "Teruel Exists") in the November 2019 general election.
+In this, they were inspired by the success of the Teruel Existe candidacy (a part of the Empty Spain party, Spanish for "Teruel Exists") in the November 2019 Spanish general election.

 It was registered as a political party on 30 September 2021.
 By November 2021, it was confirmed that over 160 collectives and associations from about 30 Spanish provinces committed themselves to finalizing the electoral platform before January 2022.
 On 30 November, national deputy and member of Teruel Existe, Tomás Guitarte, confirmed their intention to contest the next national elections as a single candidacy.

 The first election contested by the platform was 2022 Castilian-Leonese regional elections.
 It ran lists in five of the nine province of Castile and León.
 In the Province of Soria, member party Soria ¡Ya! was the most voted for party with 42.6%, taking three of the five seats for the province.
 In the 2023 Spanish general election, Empty Spain lost all its seats in the Cortes Generales, becoming extra-parliamentary.

-Provincial organization of the España Vaciada party.
+Provincial organization of the España Vaciada party: